 5. Pack Your Patience!

 Wherever you drive, you’re going to need some patience.
-For example, you’ll need to orient yourself to a new car and its unique characteristics after renting a car.
+For example, you’ll need to get used to a new car and its unique characteristics after renting one.
 Also, you will likely encounter many bicycles, scooters, and motorcycles while driving in Europe.
 That alone requires more attentiveness to your surroundings.
-Also, local drivers familiar with the area may become impatient with visitors driving in a new environment, and as a result, you might hear a horn honking at you.
+Also, local drivers familiar with the area may become impatient with visitors in a new environment, and you might hear a horn honking at you.

 Unique European Driving Scenarios